Human Exposure to Radiofrequency Energy From Wireless Local Area Networks

 Another factor serves to limit public exposure to Wi-Fi fields: the very small fraction of time that the client cards or access points are actually transmitting signals.
 A number of factors limit the fraction of time that a particular client card or access point is transmitting energy.
 This includes the requirement that only one transmitter (client card or access point) is operating at a particular time, limitations in the capacity of the wired network to which the wireless network is connected, and error correction schemes used by the network.

-In 2006 I conducted an industry-supported survey of RF field levels in urban and suburban areas in four countries (United States, France, Germany, Sweden) (Foster 2007).
+In 2006 I conducted an industry-supported survey of RF field levels in urban and suburban areas in four countries—the United States, France, Germany, and Sweden (Foster 2007).
 The survey made 356 measurements of background RF signals at 55 sites: private residences, commercial spaces, health care and educational institutions, and other public spaces.
 Measurements were conducted in public spaces as close as practical to access points.

-The results, which are detailed in the Health Physics paper cited below, show that in all cases the measured Wi-Fi signal levels were very far below international safety limits, specifically, those of the Institute of Electrical and Electronics Engineers and the International Commission on Nonionizing Radiation Protection (ICNIRP 2002).
+The results, which are detailed in "Radiofrequency Exposure From Wireless LANs" (Foster 2007), show that in all cases the measured Wi-Fi signal levels were very far below international safety limits, specifically, those of the Institute of Electrical and Electronics Engineers and the International Commission on Nonionizing Radiation Protection (ICNIRP 2002).
 These limits were designed to protect against all known hazards of RF energy.
-In nearly all cases these signals were also considerably lower than those from other nearby sources of RF energy, including cellular telephone base stations.
+In nearly all cases, these signals were also considerably lower than those from other nearby sources of RF energy, including cellular telephone base stations.

 A few individuals have reported that RF signals from Wi-Fi and other low-level sources of RF fields can trigger allergy-like reactions—a phenomenon called electrical hypersensitivity.
 This is a complex issue that scientists have studied with respect to low-level RF fields from various sources for a number of years.

 While the distress of electrically hypersensitive individuals is very real, controlled studies have failed to connect their symptoms to the exposure to fields.
-These studies show that the symptoms appear to be associated with whether the individual believes that he/she is being exposed, rather than the actual exposure.
-The WHO fact sheet quoted above states that “[electromagnetic fields] have not been shown to cause such symptoms.
-Nonetheless, it is important to recognize the plight of people suffering from these symptoms.”
+These studies show that the symptoms appear to be associated with whether the individual believes that he or she is being exposed, rather than the actual exposure.
+The WHO fact sheet quoted above states that electromagnetic fields "have not been shown to cause such symptoms.
+Nonetheless, it is important to recognize the plight of people suffering from these symptoms" (WHO 2006).

 - Foster KR.
 Radiofrequency exposure from wireless LANs.
 Hlth Phys 92:280–289; 2007.